surimannam/aws1/README.md

 # aws1
 this is a test case
+trying to use oush command